Deleting edges to restrict the size of an epidemic: Introduction

 This is in fact a special case of the more general problem in which we seek to avoid a set $\mathcal{F}$ of graphs as \emph{induced} subgraphs (which corresponds to edge-deletion to a hereditary class of graphs).
 We have chosen to focus on the special case of edge-deletion to a monotone class of graphs (that is, a class closed under deletion of vertices and edges) as it is reasonable to assume in epidemiological applications that if we wish to avoid some subgraph $F$ then we also wish to avoid any graph $F'$ obtained from $F$ by adding edges.
 Moreover, this assumption improves the running time of the algorithm by decreasing the size of the family $\mathcal{F}$ we wish to avoid, compared with expressing our target class in terms of forbidden induced subgraphs (for example, only one forbidden subgraph is required to define the class of graphs with maximum degree at most $d$, but to express this in terms of forbidden induced subgraphs we would have to forbid every induced subgraph on $d + 2$ vertices that contains a vertex of degree $d+1$).
 However, it is straightforward to adapt the algorithm described in Section \ref{sec:gen-alg} to consider induced subgraphs.
 The algorithm can also easily be adapted to deal with different costs associated with the deletion of different edges (so as to decide whether it is possible to delete edges with a total cost of at most $k$ to remove all copies of subgraphs from $\mathcal{F}$).

 A special case of particular interest is the situation in which $\mathcal{F}$ is the set of all trees on $h+1$ vertices, so that we are deleting edges in order to obtain a graph in which every connected component contains at most $h$ vertices; $h$ is then an upper bound on the number of vertices which may, in the worst case, be infected from a single initially infected vertex.
-We denote by $\mathcal{T}_{h+1}$ the set of all trees on $h+1$ vertices, so this special case is the problem \probname.
-For this case, we also consider two straightforward extensions of the problem that are relevant for real-world applications: \begin{itemize} \item assigning different weights to different vertices (e.g. corresponding to the number of animals in a particular animal holding), and seeking to bound the total weight of each connected component; \item imposing different limits on the size of components containing individual vertices (for example, we might want to enforce a smaller size limit for components containing certain vertices considered to be particularly high risk). \end{itemize}
+We denote by $\mathcal{T}_{h+1}$ the set of all trees on $h+1$ vertices, so this special case is the problem \compprobname.
+For this case, we also consider two straightforward extensions of the problem that are relevant for real-world applications: \begin{itemize} \item assigning different weights to different vertices (e.g. corresponding to the number of animals in a particular animal holding), and seeking to bound the total weight of each connected component; \item imposing different limits on the size of components containing individual vertices (for example, we might want to enforce a smaller size limit for components containing certain vertices considered to be of particularly high risk). \end{itemize}

-Even the special case \probname ~of our general problem is intractable in general for constant $h$, as demonstrated in the following proposition.
-The reduction replies on the observation that the maximum number of edges in a graph having maximum component size $h$ is obtained if the graph is a disjoint union of $h$-cliques.
+Even the special case \compprobname ~of our general problem is intractable in general for constant $h$, as demonstrated in the following proposition.
+The reduction relies on the observation that the maximum number of edges in a graph having maximum component size $h$ is obtained if the graph is a disjoint union of $h$-cliques. \begin{prop} \compprobname ~is NP-complete for every $h \geq 3$. \end{prop} \begin{proof} First, observe that an edge set of size $k$ to be deleted suffices as a certificate for this problem, therefore \compprobname ~is in NP.
+We prove NP-hardness by means of a reduction from the following problem, shown to be NP-hard in \cite{gareyJohnson}:\\